opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 Argument | Description | Required
 :--- | :--- |:---
 `distribution-version` | Define the version of the OpenSearch distribution to download.
 Check https://opensearch.org/docs/version-history/ for released versions. | No
-`provision-config-path` | Define the path to the provision_config_instance and plugin configurations to use. | No `provision-config-repository` | Define repository from where Benchmark will load provision_configs and provision_config_instances (default: `default`). | No
-`provision-config-revision` | Define a specific revision in the provision_config repository that Benchmark should use. | No `test-execution-id` | Define a unique id for this test_execution. | No `pipeline` | Select the pipeline to run. | No `revision` | Define the source code revision for building the benchmark candidate. 'current' uses the source tree as is, 'latest' fetches the latest version on main.
+`cluster-config-path` | Define the path to the cluster-configs and plugin configurations to use. | No `cluster-config-repository` | Define repository from where Benchmark will load cluster-configs (default: `default`). | No `cluster-config-revision` | Define a specific revision in the cluster-config repository that Benchmark should use. | No `test-execution-id` | Define a unique id for this test_execution. | No `pipeline` | Select the pipeline to run. | No `revision` | Define the source code revision for building the benchmark candidate. 'current' uses the source tree as is, 'latest' fetches the latest version on main.
 It is also possible to specify a commit id or an ISO timestamp.
 The timestamp must be specified as: "@ts" where "ts" must be a valid ISO 8601 timestamp, e.g. "@2013-07-27T10:37:00Z" (default: `current`). | No